 Seasonal Trout Migration Patterns

-During this time, trout often hold in pools close to their spawning sites, waiting for settled conditions before continuing their journey.
+During this period, trout often hold in pools near spawning sites, waiting for stable conditions before continuing their upstream journey.

-- Look for fresh river flows that prompt movement.
+- Look for fresh river flows that encourage movement.

-- Males typically arrive first, ready to claim their spots.
+- Males typically arrive first to secure prime spawning spots.

-- Trout prefer shallow areas with cover for safety.
+- Trout favor shallow areas with cover for protection.

-- Spawning usually peaks from August to early September.
+- Spawning often peaks during late winter to early spring.

 Best Times to Fish